devhe4d/fetch-mate/README.md

     });
  ```

- but if you want to use it as a cache layer, you need to wrap your root App with `FetchMateStore`:
+but if you want to have a global store and a cache layer, fetch-mate also has option for it, just use FetchMateStore as your global store
  ```javascript
  const fetchMateConfig = new FetchMateConfig({
     ttl: 1000 * 60 * 60 * 24,